 Scrape batter into prepared pan and smooth top.
 Sprinkle turbinado sugar evenly over top.

 Bake until golden brown and a toothpick inserted in the center of loaf comes out with few moist crumbs attached, 55–60 minutes.
+(All ovens vary in temperature so start checking bread at 45 minutes.)

 Store bread wrapped in parchment paper (I just use the paper from baking) and foil, or in a zipper-lock bag at room temperature for up to 3 days, though it’s best within 2 days.
 If you need to store it longer, pop it in the refrigerator for up to 5 days.